middlewares/php-session/README.md

 ### name

 The session name.
-If it's not provided, use the php's default (PHPSESSID).
+If it's not provided, use the php's default name (PHPSESSID).
 More info [session_name](https://www.php.net/manual/en/function.session-name.php)

 ```php
 // Start the session with other name